How to Use Visual Content to Increase Social Media Engagement

 Create Unique, Custom Graphics

 There’s nothing wrong with using high-quality stock photos and Creative Commons images, but to really ramp up engagement, you need to create unique, custom graphics.
 There are dozens of tools that make it easy for non-designers to create quality graphics, such as Canva, Stencil, Crello, Piktochart, and Easil, to name a few, many of which can be used for anything from quote images to infographics.
+For example, you can use a timeline creator if you decide to integrate a specific visual representation of the evolution of your brand or project to your audience.
 Most of these tools offer vast libraries of templates from social media profile banners to posters that are easy to customize.